durandkwok-snowflake/Snowpark_VaR_Demo/README.md

 snowpark_df.show(5)

-# Step 3: Save the Snowpark DataFrame as a new table in Snowflake
+# Step 3: Save the Snowpark DataFrame as a new table in Snowflake for further analysis
 table_name = "stock_data_table"  # Define your table name

 # Save the Snowpark DataFrame as a table in the Snowflake database